DNGros/R-U-A-Robot/README.md

 as while we tried to be reasonable and consistent, some labls on the edge cases might be confusing without the justification label.

+*Bias Concerns:* Users of the dataset should be aware of potential dataset biases.
+Most example review and grammar development was done by one individual, which could induce biases in topics covered.
+We collect crowd-sourced examples to try to reduce individual bias in phrasings or topics, but data comes US-based Amazon Mechanical Turk workers which might also represent a specific biased demographics.
+Additionally, the dataset is English-only, which potentially perpetuates an English-bias in NLP systems (translation PR's welcome :) ).

 ## Src Highlights:

 * datatoy/create_dataset_files.py - This is the main file used for creating sampling the grammar and making the splits